Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holiday.

 In part 1, you found your ‘why’, made plans and promises, sought accountability, and did what you could beforehand to make this party a healthy success story.

-Today, you are going to learn tips and tricks to use to reset your habits and enjoy the party while making healthy choices.
+These holiday weight loss tips and tricks will help reset your habits and allow you to enjoy the party while still making healthy choices.

 Remember why this is a special occasion.
 Connecting with the people you love is usually the most important part of the day.
 When special events become all about the food, you lose focus.
 Dig deep, the real reason you are there is to love and connect.